 The Board of Directors retains the legal and fiduciary responsibility of the organization and acts as the sole arbiter of corporate powers.

-Adrienne Stith Butler, Associate Board Director for Behavioral, Cognitive, and Sensory Sciences, The National Academies
+Adrienne Stith Butler, Board Officer, EVERMORE Secretary, Associate Board Director for Behavioral, Cognitive, and Sensory Sciences, The National Academies

 Adrienne Stith Butler is a senior program officer and will be directing a new project aimed at developing pilot media campaign materials based on a recommendation in the recent BBCSS report, Ending Discrimination Among People with Mental and Substance Use Disorders.
 She previously worked for the Health and Medicine Division where she served as the study director for several IOM reports including Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life; Psychosocial Interventions for Mental and Substance Use Disorders: A Framework for Establishing Evidence-Based Standards; and Relieving Pain in America: A Blueprint for Transforming Prevention, Care, Education, and Research.
 She also served as the staff officer for IOM reports pertaining to the nursing workforce, regenerative medicine, family planning, preterm birth, psychological consequences of terrorism, diversity in the health care workforce, and racial and ethnic disparities in health care.
 Prior to her work at the Academies, she was the James Marshall Public Policy Scholar, a fellowship sponsored by the American Psychological Association and the Society for the Psychological Study of Social Issues.
 In that role, she used psychological research to analyze legislation and develop legislative strategy.
 Adrienne is a clinical psychologist and received a doctorate in 1997 from the University of Vermont.
 She completed postdoctoral fellowships in adolescent medicine and pediatric psychology at the University of Rochester Medical Center in Rochester, New York.